 More about the Pre-Study Report:

 The deadline to submit a PSR is no later than eight weeks before your study period ends.
-This date is on your Assessment.
 You cannot get any provincial funding until your PSR is submitted.

 How much of my pre-study period income must I save for school?